CREATE SOURCE: Kafka

 format_spec

-AVRO USING CONFLUENT SCHEMA REGISTRY CONNECTION connection_name key_strat val_strat with_options PROTOBUF USING CONFLUENT SCHEMA REGISTRY CONNECTION connection_name with_options MESSAGE message_name SCHEMA encoded_schema REGEX regex CSV WITH HEADER ( col_name , ) n COLUMNS DELIMITED BY char TEXT BYTES
+AVRO USING CONFLUENT SCHEMA REGISTRY CONNECTION connection_name key_strat val_strat with_options PROTOBUF USING CONFLUENT SCHEMA REGISTRY CONNECTION connection_name with_options MESSAGE message_name USING SCHEMA encoded_schema REGEX regex CSV WITH HEADER ( col_name , ) n COLUMNS DELIMITED BY char TEXT BYTES JSON

 key_strat